DileepKumarIrri/test2/_posts/2020-03-30-intervention-centric.md

 ---
-title: "How to get AI to apply causal reasoning like us: transferring from observation to action"
+title: "New paper: How to get AI to apply causal reasoning like us -- transferring from observation to action"
 categories:
   - causality
 tags: